fbarranco/dvs_bownership/README.md

 ## More documentation ##

-If you use any of the methods, the dataset, or the code, please cite the article
+If you use any of the methods, the dataset, or the code, please cite the article:

 F. Barranco, C. L. Teo, C. Fermuller, and Y. Aloimonos.
 "Contour Detection and Characterization for Asynchronous Event Sensors."
 In Proceedings of the IEEE International Conference on Computer Vision, pp. 486-494.
 2015.

 	@inproceedings{barranco_contour_2015,